sovrynn/ecdo/0-FOUNDATION-THEORY/s2/README.md

 ## Weather

 The 2200 BC and 6200 BC drought events seem to propose temporary periods of *dry* and *cold* weather...
 Is this what we may see during S2?
+However, these studies seem to be localized to Africa and Middle East, which rotate to the north pole, so this may be a biased prediction.

 ## New Geographic Pole Locations